Wilhelm Voigt: Early life

 Voigt was born in Tilsit, Prussia (now Sovetsk, Kaliningrad Oblast).
 In 1863, aged 14, he was sentenced to 14 days in prison for theft, which led to his expulsion from school.
 He learned shoemaking from his father.

 Between 1864 and 1891, Voigt was sentenced to prison for a total of 25 years for thefts, forgery and burglary.
 The longest sentence was a 15-year conviction for an unsuccessful burglary of a court cashier's office.
 He was released on 12 February 1906.

 Voigt drifted from place to place until he went to live with his sister in Rixdorf near Berlin.
-He was briefly employed by a well-reputed shoemaker until the local police expelled him from Berlin as an undesirable, based solely on the fact that he was an ex-convict, on 24 August 1906.
+He was briefly employed by a well-reputed shoemaker until the local police expelled him from Berlin as an undesirable, based solely on his being an ex-convict, on 24 August 1906.
 Officially he left for Hamburg, although he remained in Berlin as an unregistered resident.

 Captain of Köpenick

 On 16 October 1906, Voigt was ready for his next caper.
-He had purchased parts of used captain's uniforms from different shops and tested their effect on soldiers.
+He had purchased parts of used Prussian Guards Captain's uniforms from different shops and tested their effect on soldiers.
 He had resigned from the shoe factory ten days previously.
 He took the uniform out of baggage storage, put it on and went to the local army barracks, stopped four grenadiers and a sergeant on their way back to barracks and told them to come with him and they followed.
 He dismissed the commanding sergeant to report to his superiors and later commandeered six more soldiers from a shooting range.
 Then he took a train to Köpenick, east of Berlin, occupied the local city hall with his soldiers and told them to cover all exits.
 He told the local police to "care for law and order" and to "prevent calls to Berlin for one hour" at the local post office.

-He had the treasurer von Wiltberg and mayor Georg Langerhans arrested, citing suspicion of crooked bookkeeping, and confiscated 4002 marks and 37 pfennigs, issuing a receipt for the money signed with his former jail director's name.
+He had the treasurer von Wiltberg and mayor Georg Langerhans arrested for political corruption, and confiscated 4002 marks and 37 pfennigs, issuing a receipt for the money signed with his former prison warden's name.
 Then he commandeered two carriages and told the grenadiers to take the arrested men to the Neue Wache in Berlin for interrogation.
-He told the remaining guards to stand in their places for half an hour and then left for the train station.
-He later changed into civilian clothes and disappeared.
+He told the remaining soldiers to stand in their places for half an hour and then left for the train station, where he changed back into civilian clothes and disappeared with the money.